Azure-Samples/Custom-vision-service-iot-edge-raspberry-pi/README.md

 ### To deploy the solution on an x64 PC
 From your mac or PC:
 1. Clone this sample
-1. Update the `.env` file with the values for your container registry and make sure that your docker engine has access to it
+2. Update the `.env` file with the values for your container registry and make sure that your docker engine has access to it
-2. Rename the `deployment.template.json` file into `deployment.template.RPI.json`
-3. Rename the `deployment.template.test-amd64.json` file into `deployment.template.json`
-4. Build the entire solution by right-clicking on the `deployment.template.json` file and select `Build and push IoT Edge Solution` (this can take a while...especially to build numpy and pillow...)
+3. Build the entire solution by opening the control palette (Ctrl+Shift+P), select `Build and push IoT Edge Solution` (this can take a while...especially to build numpy and pillow...) and select the `deployment.test-amd64.template.json` manifest file (it includes a test video file to simulate a camera)
-5. Deploy the solution to your device by right-clicking on the `config/deployment.json` file, select `Create Deployment for Single device` and choose your targeted device
+4. Deploy the solution to your device by right-clicking on the `config/deployment.json` file, select `Create Deployment for Single device` and choose your targeted device
-6. Monitor the messages being sent to the Cloud by right-clicking on your device from the VS Code IoT Edge Extension and select `Start Monitoring D2C Message`
+5. Monitor the messages being sent to the Cloud by right-clicking on your device from the VS Code IoT Edge Extension and select `Start Monitoring D2C Message`

 Note: To stop Device to Cloud (D2C) monitoring, use the `Azure IoT Hub: Stop monitoring D2C messages` command from the Command Palette (Ctrl+Shift+P).